Southern California fire shuts highway, forces evacuations

 The injured man suffered severe third-degree burns over most of his body, Capper said.

-Powerful gusts that swept through the state on Monday also toppled trees and whipped up blinding dust clouds.
-Red flag warnings for critical fire danger remained in effect Tuesday for much of the interior of Northern California, with lesser wind advisories continuing in Santa Barbara County.
+Powerful gusts that swept through the state Monday also toppled trees and whipped up blinding dust clouds.
+Red flag warnings for critical fire danger and wind expired Tuesday for much of the interior of Northern California, but a lesser wind advisory continued Tuesday night in Santa Barbara County.

 In anticipation of the wind event, the Pacific Gas & Electric utility shut off power Monday to about 24,000 customers in targeted areas of 23 counties to prevent fires from being started if gusts damaged electrical equipment.